changliao1025/hexagon/README.md

 Later on, I extended the capability of ECO3D from watershed scale to global scale.

-During the course of developement, a list of model were produced, i.e. hexwatershed, hexocean and hexcontinent.
+During the course of developement, a list of models were produced, i.e. hexwatershed, hexocean and hexcontinent.

 Because all of them fundamentally require some common basis in hexagon related operations/algorithms, I decided to ship out some shared library to ease my own development.